openeuler-mirror/globalization/README-en.md

 * Localization (l10n): Translate docs and website content.
 Convert GUI and docs from English to native languages.
 * l10n and g11n testing: Ensure that products can be used internationally or worldwide, including all testing necessary to make sure that products will satisfy given requirements for language support, cultural support, and multilingual support.
 ### Globalization platform
-Where necessary tools and a complete localization process are available to help you translate and localize GUIs, docs, and website content.
-(More details coming soon)
+Where necessary tools and a complete localization process are available to help you translate and localize GUIs, docs, and web content.
+The platform is now under construction and we'll keep you update of the progress.
 ## How to contribute
-We welcome any kinds of contribution
+We welcome any kinds of contribution:
 * Translations
 * i18n and l10n tools
 * g11n tests